 Looking for a Helping Hand?

-Our Heritage Learning Team can tailor bespoke activities to your needs and deliver them in your local historic church.
-We are also able to provide set activities in certain churches and at key times of the year.
-We have limited outreach availability, too!
-Get in touch to find out more.
+Our Heritage Learning Team can tailor bespoke activities to your needs and deliver them in your local historic church or as outreach.

 Or a Helping Handbook?